 Vendor Lock-in and Parallels to the Rescue

-As an Independent Consultant, the first Faustian bargain you willing enter into is Quickbooks.
+As an Independent Consultant, the first vendor lock-in I entered into was Quickbooks.
 The opportunity cost savings alone with the Payroll and Business Tax software pays for itself.
 Unfortunately, the payroll subscription I use only runs on the Microsoft Windows version.
 Intuit does not offer the Payroll component with the Mac version of Quickbooks and it charges too much for the online version.
 I cannot wait until there is a viable alternative to the Intuit market stronghold.
 Microsoft even forced me down the Quicken path for personal use when it discontinued the Money product line.

 VMware or Parallels